にし阿波 ~剣山・吉野川観光圏

 Seasons

-The Mt.
-Tsurugi Autumn Foliage Festival【October 1st to 31st】
+Mt.
+Tsurugi Autumn Foliage【October 1st to 31st】

 Mt.
 Tsurugi Autumn Foliage Festival is an annual autumn event held in October on Mt.Tsurugi, a renowned mountain in Tokushima, Shikoku.